daniel5151/ANESE/README.md

 ## Downloads

+Official releases can be found on the Releases tab on GitHub.

-At the moment, there are no official releases of ANESE, but there are ways to get nightly releases.
-These are compiled directly from the latest ANESE commit, so there may be bugs.
+Alternatively, for the most up-to-date version of ANESE, you can download nightly builds.
+These are compiled directly from the latest ANESE commit, so there may (will) be bugs.

 **Windows:** You can download nightly versions of ANESE from [AppVeyor](https://ci.appveyor.com/project/daniel5151/anese)'s build artifacts